-The ODC division invites submission of innovative empirical (qualitative, quantitative, laboratory) or conceptual papers and symposia that are relevant to research organizational development and change.
-We especially encourage submissions that align with this year's AOM theme “Bringing the Manager Back in Management.”
-This theme invites researchers and practitioners to develop research, practices, and teaching that “shape what managers do on a day-to-day basis.”
-In a year when the AOM theme itself acknowledges that “it isn’t always clear how our research addresses issues confronting practicing managers,” the ODC Division’s history of engaging scholars and scholar-practitioners is particularly important.
+The ODC Division invites submission of innovative empirical or conceptual papers and symposia that are relevant to research on organizational development and change.
+We especially encourage submissions that align with this year's AOM theme.
+This theme invites researchers and practitioners to develop research, practices, and teaching that addresses the roles of organizations, managers, stakeholders in confronting such societal challenges as environmental degradation, inequality, and poverty.
+Business organizations, managers, and stakeholders “shape what managers do on a day-to-day basis.”
+In a year when the AOM theme itself acknowledges that organizations will need to adapt and change to a new normal, the ODC Division’s history of engaging scholars, educators, managers, practitioners, and students is particularly important.
 This call for papers and symposia is an invitation for you to participate.

 These questions are aligned with the ODC Division's identity as a community that is engaged with change and changing.
 To submit to the ODC Division, please review the submission instructions and refer to the section on information for papers and symposia.
-The submission deadline is Tuesday, 12 January 2021 at 17:00 (5pm) ET (NY Time), but earlier submissions are strongly encouraged.
+The submission deadline is January 11, 2022 at 5pm (ET/New York), but earlier submissions are strongly encouraged.
 Before writing your submission, we also encourage you to review the ODC Division domain and mission statements.
-Please contact the Program Chair, Amit Nigam (firstname.lastname@example.org) with any questions.
+Please contact the Program Chair, Richard Stackman with any questions.

 If you would like a paper to be considered for an award, please indicate it at the time of submission by making a note on the title as well as in the accompanying email to indicate the award for which you want the paper to be considered.
 Division Awards, some with an honorarium, will be given for the best paper in the following categories:

 - Best Paper based on a Dissertation (student must be the sole author)